The National ReviewW.H. Allen, 1886 - Great Britain |

 Page 59

-SO Glorious Constitution , the Government consists only of those who are technically called the Government .
-It consists of what is called the Opposition as well ; the nominal Government yielding to or borrowing from the nominal ...
+Glorious Constitution , the Government consists only of those who are technically called the Government .
+It consists of what is called the Opposition as well ; the nominal Government yielding to or borrowing from the nominal Opposition ...

-SO Glorious Constitution , the Government consists only of those who are technically called the Government .
-It consists of what is called the Opposition as well ; the nominal Government yielding to or borrowing from the nominal ...
+Glorious Constitution , the Government consists only of those who are technically called the Government .
+It consists of what is called the Opposition as well ; the nominal Government yielding to or borrowing from the nominal Opposition ...

 Page 128